 Through a series of product sprints, we believe we’ve created a solution that will not only help those businesses recruit better, but also begin to help people look at the concept of work in a different light.
 So this next sprint is going to be different – it’s not just the devs this time, the whole business is sprinting.
 It’s a #growthsprint that’s been months in the making.

 We’re at D-day.
 All our eggs are packed in that basket.
 We’ve got our rugby shorts on and we’re throwing metaphors around like there’s nothing to lose.

 We’re giving ourselves six weeks to make it work, this way.

 We need to sign two new subscriptions every day for the next six weeks in order to hit the goal posts.
 It’s ambitious.
 Crazy even.

 Well, we take investment and level up.
 We start building the next stage of what we believe is a tool that could change the way people think about employment forever.

 So here we are.
 Ready to run, months of prep leading up to this chance, staring down the opposition.

 Ready for the whistle.

 Interested to see if Weirdly could help streamline your recruitment?
-Click the button below for a free trial today.
+Click the button below for a demo today.